holondo/WebDevelopment-Classes/README.md

   The comments of session 3 refer especifically to the front end part

-  The back end will likely be implemented using node express
+  The back end will likely be implemented using node express and mongoDB

   ## 3. Comments About the Code: